piskvorky/gensim/docs/_sources/simserver.txt

 It is worth mentioning that Irmen, the author of Pyro, also released `Pyrolite <http://irmen.home.xs4all.nl/pyrolite/>`_ recently.
-That is a package which allows you to create Pyro proxies from Java and .NET.
-That way you can call methods on the remote server from there too---the client doesn't have to be in Python.
+That is a package which allows you to create Pyro proxies from Java and .NET, as well as from Python.
+That way you can utilize the remote server from there too---the client doesn't have to be in Python.

 Concurrency
 -----------